 # Markdown header And whatever content you want This is read In Raw So all Newlines Are preserved > ok Got it?

-Boards can be represented with structured YAML listing cards that are contained in it.
+Folders can be represented with structured YAML listing cards and other folders that are contained in it.
 The order of the cards matters.
 Cards are referenced by their unique file identifier without the extension and Sections can be created at the top level that include a list of cards.
-The board's Title is required and the Description is optional.
+The folder's Title is required and the Description is optional.

 Images and resources can be saved to the